Language: EN

 • The corresponding bits of the numbers are multiplied

-• The partial results are added, taking into account the relative bit positions.
+• The partial results are summed, taking into account the relative positions of the bits.

 For example, to multiply the binary numbers 1011 (11 in decimal) and 1101 (13 in decimal):